Skip to content

 Share

 TL;DR: SAP Commerce Cloud implementations typically take 3–9 months depending on scope.
 The four phases that matter: discovery (architecture decisions), build (iterative delivery in 2–4 week sprints), integration (ERP, PIM, payment, shipping), and go-live (data migration, performance testing, cutover).
 Agile delivery has a 42% success rate vs 13% for waterfall (Standish Group, 2020).
-Start with a discovery workshop and customisation audit — they save multiples of their cost during build.
+Start with a discovery workshop and customisation audit.
+They save multiples of their cost during build.

 SAP Commerce Cloud Implementation PhasesFour connected phases: Discovery (2-4 weeks) covers architecture, requirements, and team setup.
 Build (6-16 weeks) covers data models, storefront, and business logic in iterative sprints.
 Integration (4-8 weeks, overlaps with build) covers ERP, PIM, payment, and shipping connections.
 Go-Live (3-4 weeks) covers UAT, performance testing, data migration, and cutover.
 Source: Spadoom project methodology.Implementation PhasesTypical SAP Commerce Cloud project timelineDiscovery2–4 weeksArchitectureRequirementsBuild6–16 weeksData models, storefrontIterative sprintsIntegration4–8 weeksERP, PIM, paymentOverlaps with buildGo-Live3–4 weeksUAT, perf testingData migration← Integration typically overlaps with later build sprints →Total timeline: 3–9 months depending on scopeFranke: 90 days (SAP Quality Award) | Most mid-size: 4–6 monthsSource: Spadoom project methodology (2019–2025)